Constitution of the SOCIETY FOR EXISTENTIAL ANALYSIS (SEA)

 (d) The statement of the accounts of the last financial year shall be submitted to the Annual General Meeting as aforesaid.

-(e) A bank account shall be opened in the name of the Society with the HSBC Baker Street Branch of 186 Baker Street, London NW1 5RU, or with such other Bank or Building Society as the Committee shall from time to time decide.
-The Committee shall authorise the Treasurer, the Chairperson, and two further members of the Executive Committee of the Society to sign cheques on behalf of the Society.
-All cheques must be signed by not less than two of the four authorised signatories.
+(e) A bank account shall be opened in the name of the Society with the Baker Street branch of HSBC, or with such other Bank, Online Banking, or Building Society as the Committee shall from time to time decide.
+The Committee shall authorise the Treasurer, the Chairperson, and the Vice-Chair of the Society to sign cheques on behalf of the Society.
+All cheques must be signed by not less than two of the three authorised signatories.
+The Treasurer of the Society shall have access to Banking on line or Credit Card Payments as and when necessary.

 10. ALTERATIONS TO THE CONSTITUTION: